+Executive Director:

-Executive Director: Resources and S151 In consultation with a panel of Members to include: Lead Member for Community; Lead Member for Built Environment; Lead Member for Finance and Asset Management; Lead Member for Housing, Health and Wellbeing; and the local Member(s).
+Resources and S151

+In consultation with a panel of Members to include: Lead Member for Community; Lead Member for Built Environment; Lead Member for Finance and Asset Management; Lead Member for Housing, Health and Wellbeing; and the local Member(s).

-18. High I Hedges 1.
+18. High Hedges

 The Executive Director: Place has authority to issue, withdraw, waive or relax a Remedial Notice under Part 8 of the Anti-Social Behaviour Act 2003 and, in consultation with the Director of One Legal, to commence and instigate prosecution proceedings in relation to the failure to comply with the terms of a Remedial Notice served under Part 9 of the Act.
+Director of One Legal

+19. Hedgerows

-Director of One Legal 19.
-Hedge erows 1.
-To issue notices under the Hedgerows Regulations 1997.
-2. In consultation with the Director of One Legal, to commence and instigate prosecution proceedings in relation to the failure to comply with the provisions of the Hedgerows Regulations 1997.
-Director of One Legal 20.
-Public Rights of Way 1.
+- 1. To issue notices under the Hedgerows Regulations 1997. - 2.
+In consultation with the Director of One Legal, to commence and instigate prosecution proceedings in relation to the failure to comply with the provisions of the Hedgerows Regulations 1997.

+20. Public Rights of Way

 The Executive Director: Place has authority to make orders affecting public rights of way under the Town and Country Planning Act 1990 and to make observations on consultations from other authorities on public rights of way matters.

+21. Miscellaneous

-21. Misce llaneous 21.
-Misce 1.
-Ilaneous The Executive Director: Place has the authority: 21.
-1. 21.
-1. a.
-The Executive Director: Place has the authority: to make minor changes to the Pre-Application 21.
-1. a. b.
-The Executive Director: Place has the authority: to make minor changes to the Pre-Application Planning Advice Scheme as necessary. to commission appropriate specialist consultants in order to properly carry out the Council's Development Management functions, including 21.
-1. a. b. c.
-The Executive Director: Place has the authority: to make minor changes to the Pre-Application Planning Advice Scheme as necessary. to commission appropriate specialist consultants in order to properly carry out the Council's Development Management functions, including appeals. to deal with consultations and proposals in
+- 1. The Executive Director: Place has the authority: - a. to make minor changes to the Pre-Application Planning Advice Scheme as necessary. - to commission appropriate specialist consultants in order to properly carry out the Council's Development Management functions, including appeals. - c. to deal with consultations and proposals in respect of hazardous materials. - to make representations on applications for heavy goods operators' licences to establish or continue vehicle operation centres. - e. to undertake any other actions and decisions as a local planning authority and/or the hazardous substances authority under the Town and County Planning Act 1990, the Planning (Listed Building and Conservation Areas) Act 1990, Planning (Hazardous Substances) Act 1990 and all planning related legislation, except as specifically allocated to or by Council.

-22. To issue certificates of Lawful use or Development in consultation with the Director of One Legal.
-Director of One Legal 23.
-To issue certificates of Appropriate Alternative Development in consultation with the Director of One Legal.
-Director of One Legal 24.
+- 22. To issue certificates of Lawful use or Development in consultation with the Director of One Legal. - Director of One Legal - 23.
+To issue certificates of Appropriate Alternative Development in consultation with the Director of One Legal. - Director of One Legal - 24.
 To approve applications under Sections 73 and 73A to vary or remove conditions in consultation with the Director of One Legal.

-Director of One Legal 25.
-To make a decision on whether to include the asset on the List of Assets of Community Value in consultation with the Lead Member for Community.
-Lead Member for Community 26.
-To agree the adoption of elements of Sustainable Drainage Systems when it is in the interest of the community and environment to do so and where they form part of an agreed land drainage design.
+25. To make a decision on whether to include the asset on the List of Assets of Community Value in consultation with the Lead Member for Community.

+Lead Member for Community

+26. To agree the adoption of elements of Sustainable Drainage Systems when it is in the interest of the community and environment to do so and where they form part of an agreed land drainage design.
 Systems are only to be adopted when it is agreed that the Council will receive a commuted sum of money from which the interest, calculated at the rate of 4%, would be sufficient to finance the maintenance of the system in perpetuity.
 That the reed beds on the Brockworth/Hucclecote airfield site be adopted on these conditions and that all such adoptions be upon such terms and conditions as the Director of One Legal deems appropriate.

-Director of One Legal 27.
-To maintain the register of Local Land Charges pursuant to Section 3(2) of the Local Land Charges Act 1975 including the entry, amendment and cancellation of registrations and the issue of an official search certificate and all duties consequent upon that responsibility.
-28. To revise annually all fees and charges relevant to the duties of the Executive Director: Place.
+- 27. To maintain the register of Local Land Charges pursuant to Section 3(2) of the Local Land Charges Act 1975 including the entry, amendment and cancellation of registrations and the issue of an official search certificate and all duties consequent upon that responsibility. - 28.
+To revise annually all fees and charges relevant to the duties of the Executive Director: Place.